Sleeping Giant State Park

 With many overlooks, 400ft cliffs, caves, and a rich history the park sees hundreds of visitors each day and often fills to capacity on weekends.

 Trails here cover the complete range of hiking skill levels from the easy Tower Path to the scramble up the Giant’s head along the Quinnipiac Trail.
-While the Tower Path is often packed the many of the other trails provide anyone seeking nature’s solitude with a much quieter walk.
+While the Tower Path is often packed many of the other trails provide a much quieter walk for anyone seeking nature’s solitude.

 Tower Path - 1.5 miles